Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Panax Ginseng (Korean Red Ginseng)?

-The strongest data is for cognitive function and mental performance.
-Small trials consistently show acute improvements in working memory, reaction time, and mental arithmetic at 200-400mg of standardized extract.
-A Cochrane review found the cognitive evidence suggestive but not conclusive, noting small samples and methodological limitations.
-The effects are real but subtle - do not expect dramatic changes.
+The strongest data is for thinking and mental performance.
+Small trials consistently show short-term gains in working memory, reaction time, and mental arithmetic at 200-400mg of standardized extract.
+A Cochrane review (a careful pooling of the best studies) called the cognitive evidence suggestive but not conclusive, flagging small samples and study-design limits.
+The effects are real but subtle - do not expect a different brain.

-For erectile dysfunction, pooled analyses of multiple trials show Korean Red Ginseng significantly improves erectile function compared to placebo.
-The effect is meaningful, but study quality is generally low and samples are small.
-Promising but not definitive.
+For erectile dysfunction, pooling multiple trials shows Korean Red Ginseng meaningfully improves erectile function versus placebo.
+The effect matters, but study quality is generally low and the samples are small.
+Promising, not definitive.

 Fatigue reduction has moderate support.
-Reviews identify several trials showing reduced fatigue, though results are inconsistent.
+Reviews point to several trials showing less fatigue, though the results do not line up cleanly.
 Higher doses (2g/day) show stronger effects than standard doses.

-The evidence for immune function, blood glucose regulation, and athletic performance is weaker.
-Interesting data on blood sugar exists but has not been consistently replicated.
-For athletic performance, reviews find no convincing evidence that ginseng helps in healthy adults.
+The evidence thins out for immune function, blood sugar, and athletic performance.
+There is some intriguing blood-sugar data, but it has not been consistently replicated.
+For athletic performance, reviews find no convincing evidence that ginseng helps healthy adults.

-The honest assessment: ginseng is not useless, but it is not the powerhouse its marketing suggests.
-The effects on cognition and erectile function appear real but modest.
-Quality control is a serious concern - multiple market surveys have found ginseng products with no detectable ginsenosides, or contaminated with pesticides and heavy metals.
-If you decide to try ginseng, standardized extract from a reputable manufacturer with third-party testing is essential.
+The honest read: ginseng is not useless, but it is not the powerhouse the marketing implies.
+The cognition and erectile-function effects look real but modest.
+Quality is the part to take seriously - multiple market surveys have found ginseng products with no detectable ginsenosides, or contaminated with pesticides and heavy metals.
+If you decide to try it, a standardized extract from a reputable manufacturer with third-party testing is not optional.

 Does It Work?
 The Evidence